tinx/ansible-role-bind/README.md

  - `allow_transfer_to:` is a list of IP adresses that may download our local zone files. (in other words: a list of your secondary/slave name servers)
  - `recursion:` is a boolean.
 If `true`, recursive queries will be possible, but still limited to the list given in `allow_recursive_queries_from`.
 Do not, ever, configure a DNS server to allow recursive queries from untrusted IPs.
 You would be creating a DDoS tool for others.
  - `allow_recursive_queries_from:` a list of cidr notations to permit making recursive DNS queries.
 All other clients will be denied.
 The default is `[ "127.0.0.1/8" ]`.
  - `listen_on:` is a list of listen directives.
-Example:
-	listen_on:
-	    port: 53
-	    interfaces:
-	        - 127.0.0.1
-	        - 192.168.40.1
     The default is to listen on all interfaces on port 53.
  - `listen_on_v6:` is the same as `listen_on`, but vor IPv6.
 The default is the same as for IPv4.
  - `local_zone_file_dir:` is a (local) path to a directory containing zone files, which will be copied to the server and integrated into the configuriation files as primary zones. (can only add and change zone files, not remove them)
  - `remote_zone_file_dir:` is the same, but for a directory that already exists on the destination server.
  - `slave_zones:` is a list of zones to configure as slave zones.

-Example:
+Example for `listen_on`:

+	listen_on:
+	    port: 53
+	    interfaces:
+	        - 127.0.0.1
+	        - 192.168.40.1

+Example for `slave_zones`:

 	slave_zones:
 	    - db.example.com
 	      masters: